 We have performed first-principles calculations to study the temperature dependence of the Rashba splitting in the bismuth tellurohalides.
-We find a reduction in the Rashba splitting with increasing temperature which is particularly strong in BiTeI, with a 40% change in going from 0 K to 300 K. We find the opposite behavior when BiTeI has inverted bands in the topologicalinsulator phase, with temperature enhancing the Rashba splitting, and propose this reversal of the temperature dependency of the band gap as a signature for identifying a pressure-induced topological phase transition.
-Electronphonon coupling and thermal expansion contribute similarly to the temperature dependence of the Rashba-split bands, and their microscopic behavior is dominated by the layered nature of the bismuth tellurohalide structures.
+We find a reduction in the Rashba splitting with increasing temperature which is particularly strong in BiTeI, with a 40% change in going from 0 to 300 K. We find the opposite behavior when BiTeI has inverted bands in the topological-insulator phase, with temperature enhancing the Rashba splitting, and propose this reversal of the temperature dependency of the band gap as a signature for identifying a pressure-induced topological phase transition.
+Electron-phonon coupling and thermal expansion contribute similarly to the temperature dependence of the Rashba-split bands, and their microscopic behavior is dominated by the layered nature of the bismuth tellurohalide structures.

-Overall, our results show that quantitative firstprinciples predictions of Rashba splitting must incorporate the effects of temperature.
-Furthermore, the temperature-induced changes that we predict in BiTeI are consistent with experimental optical conductivities, and additional measurements could provide further insights into the nature of Rashba splitting and topology in these materials.
+Overall, our results show that quantitative first-principles predictions of Rashba splitting must incorporate the effects of temperature.
+Furthermore, the temperature-induced changes that we predict in BiTeI are consistent with experimental optical conductivities, but we find a discrepancy between our results for BiTeBr and reported band gap temperature dependencies for this material.
+Additional measurements could provide further insights into the nature of Rashba splitting and topology in these materials.